guardian/members-data-api/README.md

 ### DynamoDB table

 1. Count Zuora concurrent requests (per instance)
-1. Get the concurrency limit set in `AttributesFromZuoraLookup` dynamodb table
+1. Get the concurrency limit set in `AttributesFromZuoraLookup` dynamodb table for all instances in total
+1. Calculate concurrency limit per instance
 1. If the count is greater than limit, then hit cache
 1. If the count is less than limit and Zuora is healthy, then hit Zuora
 1. If the count is less than limit and Zuora is unhealthy, then hit cache